Denver Car Accident Attorneys

 Why Choose Eddington Law?

 At Eddington Law, we understand that a car accident can be life-changing.
 The physical injuries coupled with the emotional stress can be overwhelming.
 You may be worried about missing work, supporting your family, and recovering from your injuries.
 However, if the negligence of another person caused your accident, you are entitled to monetary relief for your injuries.
-The Denver car accident attorneys at Eddington Law are here to support you in getting maximum compensation for your claim.
+Our Denver based car accident attorneys at Eddington Law are here to support you in getting maximum compensation for your claim.

 Eddington Law was founded by Richard Eddington, whose father was also a personal injury lawyer.
 Rick grew up with an appreciation of the values his father instilled in him to help injured people get the assistance they need, and today his son Wes is also a partner at Eddington Law.
 The Eddingtons and the other attorneys and legal professionals at the practice treat clients as an extension of the family, and you will be represented with the same consideration and respect.
 We provide one-on-one attention so you get the support you need while we aggressively pursue a successful outcome for your claim.